 But if you disagree that ‘in more sophisticated analyses , these domains and the total functions on them become the primary objects of study’, then feel free to change the text (say to ‘in other analyses ’; I don't intend to defend the claim that this is really the right way to do things.

-Specifically, replace each set with the set of all subsets of with at most one element.
+Specifically, replace each set with the set of all subsets of with at most one element, otherwise known as the partial map classifier of Set.
 In this context, we identify an element of with the subset and write the empty subset as .
-Then a partial functon becomes a total function such that inhabited subsets of are assigned only to inhabited subsets of .
+Then a partial function becomes a total function such that inhabited subsets of are assigned only to inhabited subsets of .
 Then is equivalent to the category of such sets and functions.

-Classically, , although this is not true constructively.
-Then the category becomes equivalent to the category of pointed sets and total point-preserving functions.
+In classical mathematics , although this is not true constructively.
+In this case, is the maybe monad and is its Kleisli category.
+Moreover, since every algebra for this monad is free? this category is also equivalent to its Eilenberg-Moore category, which is the category of pointed sets and total point-preserving functions.
 Traditionally, one uses the notation of but (unless one is a constructivist) thinks of this as simply different notation for .
+It is still true constructively that is a monad (the partial map classifier) and is its Kleisli category, but it is (probably) no longer true that every algebra is free.

 For a more sophisticated analysis of computation, can be replaced with a suitable category of domains, such as directed complete partially ordered sets (DCPOs).
 The requirement that be preserved can then be removed to model lazy computation, but now we are hardly talking about partial functions anymore.